2026 Discover It Card Review: Discover It Benefits Make It a Winner

 What started as a major concern quickly turned around once I learned that Discover has partnerships with UnionPay in China and JCB in Japan to boost their acceptance in a huge way.
 As luck would have it, my latest travels haven’t taken me to that part of the globe (although I did spend time in Hong Kong, which is actually not included in the UnionPay partnership) and I learned from my visits to Paris that acceptance in Europe is pretty low.
 Therefore, unless you’re headed to China or Japan, it’s probably best to have cash or a Visa card on hand as a backup.

-Admittedly the Discover It card doesn’t offer a huge signing bonus upfront.
+Admittedly, the Discover It card doesn’t offer a huge signing bonus upfront.
 On the other hand that could be a good thing if you play your cards right.
-Currently the company is offering a bonus to new cardholders where they will match the cashback you earn in the first year.
+Currently, the company is offering a bonus to new cardholders where they will match the cashback you earn in the first year.

 To be clear, this means that you won’t receive your bonus until after a full year of using the card but this presents you with an opportunity to earn a big payoff.
 There is no limit to the level of cashback they will match and you can even use your cashback in the meantime without it deducting from your matching bonus.
 With this offer on top of the 1% all the time and 5% quarterly categories, I was able to score a pretty sizable bonus at the end of my first year and still have a couple of hundred dollars sacked away, ready for me to redeem when the time is right.

 I’d be lying if I said that this wasn’t a factor.
-I opted for the plum-colored card but was happy to see that I can order additional cards that look like old cassette tapes or ones with NHL hockey team logos on them (go Devils).
+I opted for the plum-colored card, but was happy to see that I can order additional cards that look like old cassette tapes or ones with NHL hockey team logos on them (go Devils).
 Initially, you’ll have the choice between four basic card colors: plum, garnet, spruce, and the very rare and exotic… blue.
+For what it’s worth, I did end up ordering the cassette tape design for my wife and she gets compliments about it from just about every merchant that sees it.

-When receiving the card you may be surprised to find that all of the info including your name and the card number is printed on the back.
+When I first received the card years ago, I was a bit surprised to find that all of the info, including my name and the card number were printed on the back.
 This leaves the front with a clean look, nice finish, and just overall sexy appearance.
-Like I said, this probably shouldn’t be a big deal but it is for me.
-For what it’s worth, I did end up ordering the cassette tape design for my wife and she gets compliments about it from just about every merchant that sees it.
+I realize this is common practice now, but Discover was on this well before many other mainstream cards.

 My Experiences with the Discover It